muchmala/Socket.IO-node/README.md

 	Sends a message to the client.

+- *subscribeToChannel(channel)*

+	Adds client to specified channel.
+When subscription is complete, all messages sent by Listener::broadcastToChannel(channel, ..) should be delivered to this client.

+- *unsubscribeFromChannel(message)*

+	Removes subscription to the channel.

 - *broadcast(message)*

 	Sends a message to all other clients.
 Equivalent to Listener::broadcast(message, client.sessionId).

+- *broadcastToChannel(channel, message)*

+	Sends a message to all other clients subscribed to specified channel.
+Equivalent to Listener::broadcastToChannel(channel, message, client.sessionId).

 ## Protocol